 Was the UK preaching the wrong gospel at a time?

 Islam is not taking over the UK in the sense of converting the people.
-But in terms of growth of the population of Muslim they are growing.
+But in terms of growth the population of Muslims, is growing.
 They are procreating more.
-Even with the influx of Muslims UK is still more Christianized than any other country in the Europe.
+Even with the influx of Muslims, the UK is still more Christianized than any other European country.

 So, what specifically do you do as a missionary in the UK?

 I write books and organize seminars.
 We organize discipleship programmes.
 I do work with established churches.
 We are working with former drug addicts who have given their lives to Christ.